NeuralEnsemble/pype9/doc/source/installation.rst

             which is deleted after the build).
 In future versions of NEST this step will not be necessary.

-Note that this formula installs the Pype9 and all its Python dependencies in a virtual environment inside the Homebrew_ "cellar".
+Note that this formula installs the Pype9 package and all its Python dependencies in a virtual environment inside the Homebrew_ "cellar".
-Therefore, if you would like to access Pype9's Python API you should just install the Neuron_ and NEST_ dependencies via Homebrew_ and Pype9 and its Python dependencies via Pip_::
+Therefore, if you would like to access Pype9's Python API you should only install the Neuron_ and NEST_ dependencies via Homebrew_ and Pype9 and its Python dependencies via Pip_::

    $ brew install --only-dependencies tclose/pype9/pype9